-Titanic Sinking, Abraham Lincoln’s Death, Notre Dame Fire, And Other Horrible Things To Happen On April 15th
+Titanic Sinking, Abraham Lincoln’s Death, Notre Dame Fire, And Other Horrible Things To Happen On April 15

 The sinking of the RMS Titanic

-It was the ship that was said to be “unsinkable,” and then, the unthinkable happened and it sunk into the waters after striking an iceberg.
-The time was 11:40 p.m. on April 14 when an iceberg immediately in front of the Titanic was spotted and it was too late to move before striking it.
+It was the ship that was said to be “unsinkable,” and then, the unthinkable happened.
+The Titanic sunk after striking an iceberg.
+The time was 11:40 p.m. on April 14 when an iceberg immediately in front of the Titanic was spotted — and it was too late to correct course before striking it.

-The holes made below the waterline were simply too great and it resulted in an “abandon ship” being called for as the damage could not be fixed.
-Around two hours and 40 minutes after the grave damage had been caused, the Titanic’s rate of sinking increased greatly and the ship soon went down entirely on April 15, 1912.
+The holes made below the waterline were simply too great, and the impact resulted in an “abandon ship” being called for.
+The damage could not be fixed.
+Around 2 hours, 40 minutes after the grave damage had been caused, the Titanic began to sink even more quickly.
+The ship soon went down entirely on April 15, 1912.

 The Hillsborough Stadium disaster

-Thousands of people gathered together at the Hillsborough Stadium in Sheffield, England to watch a soccer/football match between Nottingham and Liverpool, but it ended in tragedy.
-Protests and the mass of people led to horrors which ended with people being crushed and stuck under mounds of humanity.
+In the late 1980s, thousands of people gathered together at the Hillsborough Stadium in Sheffield, England, to watch a soccer match between Nottingham and Liverpool.
+However, the match ended in tragedy.
+Massive overcrowding in standing-room pens lead to people being crushed, stuck under mounds of humanity.

-It is the worst disaster in British sporting history which ended with 96 people losing their lives and 766 injuries on April 15, 1989.
+It is the worst disaster in British sporting history, culminating in the loss of 96 lives — and 766 injuries — on April 15, 1989.

-Boston Marathon bombing
+The Boston Marathon bombing

-The Boston Marathon is an event that so many gathered together for every single year, and it is one that brought about good times and great accomplishments.
-Six years ago, though, two brothers decided to take matters into their own hands and take away the joy of the day.
+The Boston Marathon is an annual event that hinges around a sense of perseverance, good spirits, and great accomplishments.
+Six years ago, though, two brothers decided to take matters into their own hands — removing all sense of joy from the day.

 Notre Dame cathedral spire falls as fire rages https://t.co/dxDm648vtj pic.twitter.com/XvJYIeOP67